 | Data analysis script | 60 min | 15 min | 22 min | 23 min | 38% |

-Team-level throughput, quality, and cycle time.
+Team-level throughput, quality, cycle time.
+The layer that requires patience and a control group.

 Leading indicators (visible in 2-4 weeks)